ammarhamzi/myCarPark/README.md

 # Car Park Management System

+## Vision & Motivation

+I lived very near to KLIA, so I noticed that there's many businesses that offer parking services for people who want to fly.
+Every day, travelers look for safe, convenient, and affordable places to park their cars while they're away.
+However, most of these parking businesses still rely on manual processes, WhatsApp bookings, and lack a modern, digital management system.

+This project was born out of the idea to bring a professional, enterprise-grade solution to the airport parking industry.
+The goal is to empower parking operators with a robust, beautiful, and easy-to-use platform—making it effortless to manage bookings, spaces, shuttles, car wash services, and more.
+Ultimately, I want to help both operators and travelers have a seamless, digital-first parking experience.

+---

 A modern, professional Vue 3 + TypeScript system for car park management, with a beautiful admin dashboard, advanced theming, and Docker support.

 ## Features